Fri 1 Feb - Fri 3 May 2013

 Arches LIVE is the Arches’ annual two-week festival of risk-taking live performance.
-Offering a supportive platform for a range of emergent and experimental artists – from playwrights, theatre-makers and choreographers to visual artists, film-makers and sound artists – our aim is for the building to become a meeting point, a site of debate and a free space for the exploration of new ideas.
+Offering a supportive platform for a range of emergent and experimental artists – from live artists, theatre-makers and choreographers to visual artists, film-makers and sound artists – our aim is for the building to become a place for debate and a free space for the exploration of new ideas.

 See information and events listings for: